-Catalan leader Carles Puigdemont is set to address the Catalan parliament on Tuesday regarding the “current political situation”, a spokesperson for the body confirmed today.
+The position of Catalan leader Carles Puigdemont remains “unclear”, a spokesperson for the body confirmed today.

 As Catalonia moves to unilaterally declare independence following a referendum last week, the rest of the European Union has found itself stuck on the sidelines, struggling to balance a scenario that has put one group’s demand for democratic rights against the rule of law and Spain’s sovereignty.

 Top European leaders are alarmed that Catalonia’s decision to charge towards a declaration of independence, coupled with Madrid’s heavy-handed response and stubbornness, has set the two parties on a collision course with no signs of a good outcome for either of them.

 After a long silence, the European Commission reaffirmed the illegality of last year’s vote, while condemning the Spanish government’s use of force, and called all parties to the table for talks.

 “We have shaped our democratic societies based on three principles: democracy, respect for the rule of law, and human rights.
 The three need each other.
 They cannot exclude each other.
 You cannot use one against the other.
 If you remove one pillar then the others will fall too,” Frans Timmermans, the vice president of the European Commission, said during a debate in the European Parliament in October.

 “If the law does not give you what you want, you can oppose the law, you can work to change the law,” Timmermans continued, “but you cannot ignore the law.”

 Although Brussels sees the issue of independence mostly as a domestic issue for Spain, its balancing act in recent weeks has left both Barcelona and Madrid unhappy.
 In private however, EU officials point out that critics have been unable to say anything sensible about what the EU could have actually done differently.